 Landlords are not now entitled to use the CRAR statutory regime unless they are owed rent for 189 days or more.

 Threats to wind up

 Rent is defined in the CA as any sum a tenant is liable to pay under a relevant business tenancy.
 The MHCLG confirms that this relates to any sum and not just any sum that is reserved as rent under the lease.
-The CA includes existing arrears within this protection and so it would seem that the arrears do not have to be arrears that accrue in the March 2020 quarter alone.
-This, together with the proposed temporary ban on statutory demands and winding up proceedings, is likely to give tenants a stronger negotiating position when seeking to agree rent suspensions.
+The CA includes existing arrears within this protection and so it would seem that the arrears do not have to be arrears that accrue from the March 2020 quarter onwards.
+This, together with the ban on statutory demands and winding up proceedings, is likely to give tenants a stronger negotiating position when seeking to agree rent suspensions.

 These protections do not prevent a landlord from taking steps to forfeit for other breaches of lease.
 Most leases will contain forfeiture rights on the happening of various insolvency events.
 If this includes balance sheet insolvency, many tenants are likely to face being in this situation as their cash reserves are used during the current period of no trading.
-The MHCLG has stated that it will monitor the position in relation to other landlord actions such as winding up.
-It is possible that a moratorium may also be placed on forfeiture as a result of insolvency.
+As a result of the CI Bill, tenants with financial problems may be able to obtain moratoria preventing forfeiture as a result of insolvency.

 Currently, the legislation does not change the position in respect of existing enforcement action.
-Whilst tenants that go into arrears of rent will be protected from eviction in the short term, they will need to repay the arrears in full plus accrued interest once the protection is lifted (be that 30 June 2020 or later if the UK Government extend the arrangements) to avoid facing forfeiture (or other) proceedings at that point.
+Whilst tenants that go into arrears of rent will be protected from eviction in the short term, they will need to repay the arrears in full plus accrued interest once the protection is lifted (which will not be before 30 September 2020) to avoid facing forfeiture (or other) proceedings at that point.